tim50687/What_I_Learned/database_systems/theRelationalModel.md

 - `Entity Integrity`: No primary key attribute (or component of a primary key attribute) may be null.

 - `Referential Integrity`: For each non-null foreign key value in a relation, there must exist a matching primary key value in the related relation.
+Or, stated differently, the foreign key value must be null or must match the primary key value of some tuple in the related relation.

 ### Wholly NULL?